 By giving providers and patients the information and tools they need to work together, they help their customers meet their ever-changing patient engagement needs.
 GRH came to us to revamp the mobile version in preparation for a critical conference.
 We evaluated the current product, wireframed, and visually designed a clickable prototype, paving the road for success at the conference.

+Get Real Health was looking for an experience rethink for their health application.
 It was important to break down the project into smaller milestones and share it with the GRH team so everyone understood our process.
 This allowed for alignment on the goal and helped move the project forward in a predictable fashion.

 The main goal was building a clickable prototype which involved the story of Carl, a diabetic.
 Breaking out the persona’s information was critical for addressing the persona’s needs and meeting the end goal.